Great Wolf Lodge Logo

 The first Great Wolf logo was closely tied to the water park opened in Wisconsin Dells.
 The logo’s design is based on the theme of unity between nature and humans, reflecting elements of the state’s scenic green landscapes.

-The company’s main symbol—the head of a black wolf—is at the top of the emblem against the backdrop of a setting sun.
-The wolf was likely chosen because many of these predators inhabited the state in the past.
+The company’s main symbol, the head of a black wolf, is at the top of the emblem against the backdrop of a setting sun.
+The wolf was likely chosen because many of these predators once inhabited the state.
 The brand’s name and emblem convey the spirit of the wilderness, freedom, and untamed strength associated with Wisconsin’s forests and nature.

 Beneath the wolf image, the tops of spruce trees are visible, symbolizing the forested areas.
 The rest of the emblem is greenery, emphasizing the natural surroundings.
 The elements of the image transition into a sign resembling a wooden roadside marker, with the brand name written in white letters.
 The white color symbolizes the establishment’s novelty and highlights the attractions’ safety.